open-cx/open-cx/docs/API/backend-setup.md

 The way to exchange information with the API is very simple: you just append the location of one of the routers to the API link.

+Importante note about the server: the server enters sleep mode when not accessed for 1 hour and thus, on that occasion, it will take 15-20 seconds to be executed.
+The following requests will be responded promptly.

 ## How can I install and run the server-side environment **locally**?

 We'll be considering you're using a Linux 64-bit machine.